-There is also information for our EEA students on the Queen Mary Advice and Counselling Service website.
+There is also information for our EEA students, including information about funding, on the Queen Mary Advice and Counselling Service website.

 The Government invoked Article 50, to trigger the formal process of withdrawing the UK from the EU, on 29th March 2017.
 From then until November last year, there were negotiations with the European Commission as to the immigration status of EU citizens living in the UK and of British citizens living in the EU.
-An agreement on citizens’ rights which allows EU citizens to continue living in the UK is in place until the end of the implementation period which will be 31 December 2020, commencing when the UK leaves the European Union on the 29 March 2019, presuming an agreement is ultimately reached to do so.
+An agreement on citizens’ rights which allows EU citizens to continue living in the UK is in place until the end of the implementation period which will be 31 December 2020, commencing when the UK leaves the European Union, presuming an agreement is ultimately reached to do so.
 If no agreement is reached, the terms of this will be varied.

 Currently, we understand the situation to be as follows:

 The dates given in the above summary apply only in the event of a deal.
-For further information regarding the situation in event of a ‘no deal’ please refer to question 4 ('What happens if there is no deal?').
+For further information regarding the situation in event of a ‘no deal’ please refer to question 5.

 Those who have lived in the UK for less than five years at the time they apply will be issued with “pre-settled status” (see below), which enables continued residence.
 All EEA nationals who have lived in the UK for five years by the end of the transitional period, 31 December, should be able to obtain “settled status” if they can establish their citizenship and identity, residence and an absence of any disqualifying factors (such as serious convictions).